WCU Professional Development Resources

 West Chester University offers a wide variety of trainings, resources, and opportunities for staff and faculty to advance their personal and professional development.

 Supports effective teaching and promotes student learning through the development of faculty and staff.
-They offer a Monday Morning Mentor Series that is a 20-minute practical webinar on topics as it relates to teaching, learning, and assessment, as well as an annual conference for the Scholarship of Teaching, Learning, and Assessment.
+They offer an annual conference for the Scholarship of Teaching, Learning, and Assessment.
 Learn more about other TLAC resources.

 Through visibility, outreach, programming, trainings , and community building, CTQA works collectively to create an environment where trans and queer people feel supported and validated.
 The LGBTQA Advocacy Committee is comprised of faculty, staff, students, and administrators that meet on a regular basis during the academic year to discuss campus climate issues.
 The committee works closely with campus leaders to create a more inclusive campus climate for LGBTQA people.